Read Chapter 6 “Patrick’s Quarters”

 – “Do you really have to ask?”

 – “I got pregnant that night.
-I didn’t think I could but I did.
+I didn’t think it was possible but it happened.
 Now we have two amazing kids.
 A boy and a girl.”

 – “How do you know they are mine?” – he quickly realized what he just said and he immediately started apologizing: “I’m so sorry, I didn’t mean… I didn’t want… It wasn’t meant to sound like that.”

 – “I didn’t know you were the father until a few days ago.
-Our daughter’s DNA doesn’t match the DNA of her father.
-I mean my partner, my ex-partner.”
+Mine, our daughter’s DNA didn’t match her fathers.
+I mean my partner, my ex-partner.”- confessed Maggie.

-The awkward silence that fell seemed like the thunder.
+The awkward silence that fell between them was throbbing.

-– “I need you to listen to me very carefully before you … before you say anything…” – Maggie stopped trying to find the right words: “The Ecotopian scientists have found a way to travel in time.
-However, the time loop we can use for that type of travel is short and I only have 72 hours to find the kids, go back to Ecotopia, have the blood transfusion for Josephine before the time loop stops working.”
+– “I need you to listen to me very carefully before you … before you say anything… or judge what I’m about to say” – Maggie stopped for a second while looking for the right words: “The Ecotopian scientists have found a way to travel in time.
+However, the time loop we can use for travelling is short and I only have 72 hours to find the kids, go back to Ecotopia, have the blood transfusion for Josephine before the time loop closes.”

 – “We have run the experiment a few times and it works.
-Besides, this is the only way we can try to save humanity.”
+Besides, this is the only way we have to try to save humanity.” – Maggie added in desperation.
+She gave him all she had but clearly it wasn’t enough.

 – “By time travelling?
 Maggie, I beg you.”

 – “In order to stop the destruction of the rainforests, that your Corporate Government was in full support of, we need to go back to 1999.
-We must stop the triumphant march of the right wing, the plastic pollution, and the meddling of corporations.
+We must stop the triumphant march of the climate deniers, the plastic pollution, and the meddling of corporations with non-renewable resources.
 That is our last hope.”

 – “Not for long.
-Remember that though we are divided by a fence, we still share the same piece of rock.
+Even though we are divided by a wall, we still share the same piece of rock.
 The pollution the Old World keeps producing has been affecting us for years.
-We had to find a way to change the future. “
+That is why we started looking for solution “ways” to change the future.”

-– “Our daughter has a rare blood disease and needs your blood if she is to travel.
-Otherwise, she won’t make it through the time loop or at least this is what our doctors think.”
+– “Our daughter has a rare immune disease and needs your blood if she is to travel.
+Otherwise, she won’t make it through the time loop or at least this is what our doctors think.
+Her immune system is too weak to make such a huge jump into the unknown.” – Maggie was well aware of how crazy all that must have seemed to someone like Patrick.

 – “Maggie…” but before he managed to finish, Maggie interrupted him.

 – “Patrick, we both know what the Old World is and what it has done to the planet.
 In our current circumstances, we must believe in the impossible.
 When we were kids, did you ever think that this hellish destruction was possible?
 I didn’t!
 I believed in society and the good intentions of those in charge.
-We have been trying for years to find an alternative planet to settle on but so far everything that seems good enough is too far for us to even attempt to travel.
-As the humanity we’re not running out of time, we have already.
-And if I can save my children, I’ll do whatever I can and whatever it takes to do so.”
+We’ve been trying for years to find an alternative planet to settle on but so far everything that seems good enough is too far for us to even attempt to travel.
+We’re not running out of time, we already have.
+And if I can save my children, I’ll do whatever it takes to do so.”

 – “After that night.”